migration, and double migration, a diasporic writer is

 Table of Contents

-- The impact of World War II on individuals and societies
+- The impact of the Second World War and the Holocaust on individual lives and identities.

 Chapter Summaries